kpwhri/heartsteps/README.md

 We recommend setting a subscriber ID, as Fitbit will set the value to 1 otherwise.
 You will need to set both the FITBIT_SUBSCRIBER_ID and FITBIT_SUBSCRIBER_VERIFICATION_CODE with corresponding values in your server's environment variables.

+To access intra-day step counts for participants, you need to request special access from Fitbit here: https://dev.fitbit.com/build/reference/web-api/intraday-requests/
+Please note this is a really long form

 ## Troubleshooting
 This software has been known to break, here are some quick tips and commands for resetting your local environment.